Are donations to CATA tax Deductible?

 What do volunteers require?

-Myth 1: Art Therapy is like an art class, where you learn to make art
+Myth 1: Creative Art Therapy is like an art class, where you learn to make art

-Reality: Art Therapy uses art-making as a tool for reaching therapeutic goals.
-The focus of Art Therapy is not to create beautiful products, but to use the artistic process to facilitate healing, growth and self-awareness.
+Reality: Creative Art Therapy uses art-making as a tool for reaching therapeutic goals.
+The focus of Creative Art Therapy is not to create beautiful products, but to use the creative process in facilitating healing, growth and self-awareness.

 Reality: Creative Art Therapy does not require any artistic skill or experience.
-In therapy, we use art as a process to affect change and growth.
-People with little or no art experience often find Art Therapy freeing and insightful.
+In CAT sessions, art making is used as a process to affect change and growth.
+People with little or no art experience often find Creative Art Therapy freeing and insightful.

-Myth 3: Art Therapy is just for kids or people who can’t communicate
+Myth 3: Creative Art Therapy is just for kids